gusutabopb/aioinflux/README.rst

 Query patterns are query strings containing optional named "replacement fields" surrounded by curly braces ``{}``, just as in |str_format|_.
 Replacement field values are defined by keyword arguments when calling the method associated with the query pattern.
+Differently from plain |str_format|, positional arguments are also supported and can be mixed with keyword arguments.

 Aioinflux comes with some built-in query patterns, defined in `queries.yml`_.
 Users can define additional query patterns by using the |set_custom_queries|_ helper function.